clarklindev/design-system-devUI-webpack/README.md

 https://github.com/swagfinger/swagfinger-ui.git

+- initially wanted to use a config={} prop for consistency and this would help with versioning as its always the 'config' prop passed into the component
+- but this is infact not true because even if this is solved at the passing-in-prop stage, the component itself would not work if the underlying architecture changed and the props become mismatched
 - the problem with using a config={} prop is when you dont pass in a config prop and the component that is receivining the config prop

 ```js